Sharkstopper/Analytics/machinelearning/README.md

 Before we proceed with model selection.
 A few words regarding Splunk, Machine Learning and Deep Learning.
 Splunk gives the following precautions: “The Machine Learning Toolkit is not a default solution, but a way to create custom machine learning.
 You must have domain knowledge, Splunk Search Processing Language (SPL) knowledge, Splunk platform experience, and data science skills or experience to use the MLTK.” <sup>7</sup>

+Splunk generalizes the model selection process by presenting its default MLTK screen with general tasks that a Data Scientist want to accomplish such as Predict Fields, Detect Outliers, Forecast Time Series and Cluster Events.
+Since we want to predict the “Outcome” field based on the transformed fields of S001 through S020,  “Predict Fields” is the best choice.

+Navigate to the Machine Learning Toolkit App which at the time of this writing defaults the showcase dashboard as seen below.

 ![Machine Learning Capture](/source/images/DJMLTKScreenCapture1.png)
 #### Training